 What can we conclude from the above analysis of the fate of net primary production in our world?

 (a) Human use of marine productivity is relatively small.
 Moreover, although major fish stocks are heavily fished, and many coastal areas are severely polluted, human impact on the seas is less than on land.
 However, we do know that except for some aquaculture systems, any marine or freshwater fishery that humans have used we have over-exploited, and often we have ruined the fishery.

 (b) On land, one species, Homo sapiens, commands about 40% of the total terrestrial NPP.
-This has probably never occurred before in earth's history.
+This has probably never occurred before in Earth's history.

 (c) There are many consequences of this co-option of NPP by humans.
 The consequences include environmental degradation, species extinctions, and altered climate.